d57udy/swiss-rent-buy-calculator/README.md

 - **Excel Compatible**: Proper formatting for spreadsheet import
 - **Custom Fields**: Add calculated metrics to export
 - **Batch Processing**: Support for multiple scenario exports

+## 🐛 Feedback & Issues

+Found a bug or have a feature request?
+We'd love to hear from you!

+### Report Issues
+- **🐛 Bug Reports**: [Create a new issue](https://github.com/d57udy/swiss-rent-buy-calculator/issues/new) with details about the problem
+- **💡 Feature Requests**: [Suggest new functionality](https://github.com/d57udy/swiss-rent-buy-calculator/issues/new) or improvements
+- **📖 Documentation**: Help improve the README or add usage examples

+### Getting Help
+- **📋 Existing Issues**: [Browse current issues](https://github.com/d57udy/swiss-rent-buy-calculator/issues) to see if your question has been addressed
+- **💬 Discussions**: Start a discussion for general questions about Swiss real estate or calculator usage

 ## 🤝 Contributing